zordius/lightncandy/README.md

 Custom Helper
 -------------

+Custom helper can help you deal with common template tasks, for example: provide URL and text then generate an link.
+To know more about custom helper, you can read original handlebars.js document here: http://handlebarsjs.com/expressions.html .

 LightnCandy supports custom helper when compile time.
 When `compile()`, LightnCandy will lookup helpers from custom helper table.
 You can regist custom helpers with `helpers` option.